Who Are You?

 “to sustain person-specific functions of mind and experience in many different operational substrates besides the biological brain”.

 Our brain itself is a kind of a computer.
 A fascinating one.
 In fact, as far as we know, we can independently control only an insignificant set of brain functions without directly invading and upsetting its structure.
 If we succeed in building a network with the architecture of a human brain, we will, in fact, have produced a supercomputer able to solve the tasks which modern computers are incapable of solving.

 We already talked about this: most computers are based on the von Neumann architecture and, consequently, are capable of serial computation only; the human brain, however, works in a different manner called parallel processing, which is both faster and harder to achieve.

 “researchers worldwide with ICT tools and mathematical models for sharing and analysing large brain data they need for understanding how the human brain works and for emulating its computational capabilities.”

 Just after defining the concept of brain emulation, in Whole Brain Emulation: A Roadmap, Sandberg and Bostrom note something fairly important:

 “if brain activity is regarded as a function that is physically computed by brains, then it should be possible to compute it on a Turing machine.”

-One of the most recent technologies that give such opportunity is so-called Ultrasonic Neural Dust created by scientists from the University of California at Berkeley.
-Neural Dust represents 3mm-long wireless (1×1 mm) implants that contain piezoelectric crystal, capable of converting action potential of neurons into electromyogram or electroneurogram.
+One of the most recent technologies which give us hope for the future is the so-called ultrasonic neural dust created by scientists working at the University of California at Berkeley.
+Neural dust consists of 3mm-long wireless (1×1 mm) implants which contain piezoelectric crystals and which are capable of converting the active potential of neurons into electromyogram or electroneurogram.